kentdlee/SCSI/source/index.rst

                 title="Game Over!!!")
             self.gameApp.gameOver()

-For this code to completely work you must define a new method in the *MineSweepApplication* class called *gameOver*.
-This method should go through each row in the matrix and for each tile in each row it should call a new method called *gameOver* on the *Tile*.
+Notice that this code calls *gameOver* on the *MineSweepApplication* class.
+The *gameOver* method of the *MineSweepApplication* class should go through each row in the matrix and for each tile in each row it should call the *gameOver* method on each *Tile* object.
 After doing this, don't forget to update the screen with this statement:

 .. code-block:: python